 As much as any interview is about a prospective employer figuring out if you’re a good fit for the company, it’s also about finding out if the company is a good fit for you.
-And one of the most important things you have to determine is if the person you’ll be reporting to can be everything you need him or her to be.
-Here’s how to find out…
+And one of the most important things you have to determine is if the person you’ll be reporting to can be everything you need them to be.

-At this point, your prospective creative director has seen your portfolio and talked with you a bit about previous projects and how you’ve handled them.
+Your prospective creative director has seen your portfolio and talked with you a bit about previous projects.
 He or she should have a good idea of what your strengths are and what skills need development.
 When you ask this question, look for specificity in the answer.
-An answer like, “I try to help all of my copywriters learn to be concise and make the benefit to consumer clear” might indicate that he or she doesn’t have a plan for exactly how to train and grow you as an individual.
+An answer like, “I try to help all my copywriters learn to be concise and make the benefit to consumer clear” might indicate that he or she doesn’t have a plan for exactly how to train and grow you as an individual.

-Of course, some of your prospective creative director’s answers may lead to more questions (which, of course, you should go ahead and ask), but these four should yield most of the information you need to make an informed decision.
-Your creative director should help you become the best copywriter that you can be, so ask these questions seriously and don’t take the answers lightly.
+Some of your prospective creative director’s answers may lead to more questions (which, of course, you should go ahead and ask).
+But these four should yield most of the information you need to make an informed decision.
+Your creative director should help you become the best copywriter that you can be.
+So, ask these questions seriously and don’t take the answers lightly.